 By utilizing proactive remediation and self-healing technology, many organizations learn to deflect a large amount of common issues from occurring right at the source—the endpoint itself.
 Enterprise app stores, service portals and ‘virtual agents’ or chatbots provide the omni-channel, self-service consumption model that drives significantly better user satisfaction and productivity outcomes.

-For IT departments to begin offering this level of service requires a well-defined strategy that brings together the needs of (often newly remote) people and business processes with the appropriate application of technology to enhance the existing IT Service Management function.
-1E uniquely provides real-time visibility, control, remediation, and digital experience management capabilities to any size organization for all endpoints—both on-premise and at home.
+For IT departments to begin offering this level of service requires a well-defined strategy that brings together the needs of people and business processes with the appropriate application of technology to enhance the existing IT Service Management function.

 Digital employee experience matters now more than ever